Apply to Master’s Programme in Fine Arts

 If you are already a degree student at Uniarts Helsinki and wish to apply for a change of your study right, please see the instructions at the Students Uniarts Helsinki website.

 In the application form, fill in your personal information, educational background, and the language in which you are applying to study.
 Remember to also indicate the subject area to which you are applying in your application form.
-Applicants can only apply to one subject area.
+You can only apply to one subject area.
 The subject areas are sculpture, painting, printmaking, and time and space arts.

-The admission jury may suggest that the applicant be placed in a subject area different to that of the applicant’s own selection after the required materials have been evaluated during the first phase of the assessment.
+The admissions jury may suggest that you are placed in a subject area different from that of your original choice after the required materials have been evaluated during the first phase of the assessment.

-- Documents demonstrating the applicant’s educational background
+- Documents demonstrating your educational background

-- Document demonstrating the applicant’s language proficiency
+- Document demonstrating your language proficiency

 - Official proof of identity